-- Submit a completed official admissions application form. - Submit an official high school transcript indicating graduation with a diploma, a high school equivalency certificate (HSE), or an adult high school diploma. - Submit official college transcripts from all previously attended institutions. - Complete the college placement test or be deemed exempt (test and exemption details available in the "Placement Testing" section below). - Attend a required orientation session.
+- Submit a completed official admissions application form. - Submit an official high school transcript indicating graduation with a diploma, a high school equivalency certificate (HSE), or an adult high school diploma. - Submit official college transcripts from all previously attended institutions. - If deemed necessary, complete placement requirement (details available in the "Placement Determination, Testing and Test Exemptions" section below). - Attend a required orientation session.

-It is the responsibility of the student to make certain the required documents are sent; however, the Student Services Division will provide guidance with admissions and placement testing.
+It is the responsibility of the student to make certain the required documents are sent; however, the Student Services Division will provide guidance with admissions and placement.